flightctl/flightctl-python-client/docs/DeviceApi.md

-replace status of the specified Device
+Update the status of a Device resource.

 ### Example